 If kids feel proud of their choices, they will have more pride in keeping their room clean.

 Don’t worry if there are boxes stacked on the floor or inside the closet.
-Looking at neatly stacked boxes is more visually pleasing than toys littered across the floor.5 Install closet systems.
-Planning the interior of the closet is just as important as choosing containers for the toys.
+Looking at neatly stacked boxes is more visually pleasing than toys littered across the floor.

 "Parents should consider their children’s age and height when organizing the closet," says Bertocchi.
 "Any good closet system should be adjustable and change as your kids grow."